lupesii/lupesii/README.md

 ### Welcome to my Github profile!!

 <div>
   <p>I am a Front-End developer, always looking for new experiences and oportunies to learn and grow.
 I study in a technical school in the systems development course.
 I study on the internet courses with many projects, especially in the Front-End area.
-I mainly use HTML, CSS, JavaScript, C#.
+I mainly use HTML, CSS, PHP, JavaScript, C#.
 Because of my technical school, I know MySQL and relational database.
 I’m looking for a job in this area</p>
   <img width="40%" src="https://github.com/lupesii/lupesii/assets/51518452/8b049667-171a-4186-9568-a81be0896403" />
 </div>